裕群 | ஜூ கூன்

 Joo Koon MRT station connects to a bus interchange, several bus stops in the vicinity, as well as taxi stands and passenger pick-up points.

 There is a bus interchange and two bus stops officially linked to Joo Koon station.
-Bus stops 3 – 5 are added here to better represent bus connections.
+Other bus stops are added here to better represent bus connections.

 |No.||Bus stop||Exit||Bus Routes|